Monday, August 30, 2021 · 16 min read

 But GPS is not the only global positioning system.
 There are multiple constellations of GNSS satellites orbiting the earth right now:

 GPS - USA

 The best GNSS systems installed in today’s vehicles have the ability to utilize two or three of these constellations.
 Using multiple frequencies provides the best possible performance because it reduces errors caused by signal delays, which are sometimes caused by atmospheric interference.
 Also, because the satellites are always moving, tall buildings, as well as hills and other obstructions, can block a given constellation at certain times.
 Therefore, being able to access more than one constellation mitigates this interference.

 Here is the frequency span of today’s most popular GNSS constellations:

-Consumer type (non-military) GNSS provides positional accuracy of about one meter (39 inches).
+Consumer-type (non-military) GNSS provides positional accuracy of about one meter (39 inches).
 This is fine for the typical navigation system in a human-operated vehicle.
-But for real autonomy, we need centimeter-level accuracy.
+But for real autonomy, we need centimetre-level accuracy.